Multitenancy

 cds add multitenancy --for local-multitenancy

-For multitenancy you need an additional dependencies in the pom.xml of the srv
+For multitenancy you need additional dependencies in the pom.xml of the srv

 directory.
 To support mock users in the local test scenario add cds-starter-cloudfoundry